Skip to main content

 Declaration of Intent to Propose a New Academic Program

-New Academic Program Request
+New Program proposal

 Information requested in these forms allows: 1) the committees to perform informed reviews, 2) campus offices to complete important functions, such as updates to the student information system for the course catalog and degree audits, and 3) outside organizations, such as THECB or SACSCOC, to review and approve changes for our growing institution.